 Miniature bottles of olive oil tied with taupe ribbon and soft linen are a personal touch for guests to take home as wedding favors.

-An acrylic invite keeps things simple in a grey and white palette, featuring stunning calligraphy.
+An acrylic invite keeps things simple in a gray and white palette featuring stunning calligraphy.
 Together, it creates an airy and romantic feel.

-Giant Kate Spade balloons with sweet sayings add unexpected accents.
+Giant balloons with sweet sayings add unexpected accents.

 Industrial minimalism is at its finest in this sweetheart table, thanks to copper chairs and a showstopper swath of greens.

-A luxurious navy settee steals the spotlight in a sea of white.
+This luxurious navy sofa steals the spotlight in a sea of white.

 This floral wall is pure botanical goodness.
 Rows of single stems bring beauty to a clean space.

-Most minimalist weddings stick to a neutral palette, but this pop of blue looks stunning against bare wooden furniture, bringing romantic elegance to a rustic setting.
+Most minimalist weddings stick to a neutral palette, but this pop of blue looks stunning against bare wooden furniture.
+It brings romantic elegance to a rustic setting.

 This creative seating plan is a piece of DIY magic, with a wooden frame and clothespins clipping a leaf of eucalyptus and crisp, white cards for a polished, rustic look.

 Towering columns of donuts are as clean and crisp as the modern white signage behind them.
-Simple white candles cast a soft glow that shine a spotlight in these sweet desserts.
+Simple white candles cast a soft glow that shines a spotlight on these sweet desserts.